meganz/mpenc_doc/source/future-work.rst

   For liveness properties, we already have timeouts that emit local security warnings if good conditions are not reached after a certain time.
-However, user experience will benefit if we have explicit error messages that inform other members of conditions such as "inconsistent history", that "fail-fast" more quickly than our generous default timeouts.
+However, user experience will benefit if we have explicit error messages that inform other members of conditions such as "inconsistent history", that *fail-fast* more quickly than our generous default timeouts.

 Server-order consistency checks